10 Things We Can Do To Save A Water Damaged iPhone

 - How To Fix iPhone/iPad Flashing Apple Logo

-Consider it as your last resort.
-If after following all the necessary measures to fix your device, the iPhone wet won’t turn on, then you need to take the pieces out.
-Try to be extremely careful while doing so.
-Your aim should be to dismantle the phone, giving it some air, and drying its interiors.
+When dismantling by yourself, try to be extremely careful.
+Your aim should be to dismantle the Apple device, giving it some air, and drying its interiors.
 After drying the pieces for a few hours, you can assemble it back and try to turn it on.

 Chances are that after following these suggestions, you would be able to fix your phone.
 If it is not the case, then we recommend taking a safer approach.
 The best way forward would be visiting a nearby Apple Store or an iPhone repairing center.
-Go to an authorized store only and get your phone fixed.
+Go to an authorized store only and get your phone repaired to normal.

 We hope that after following these suggestions, you would be able to solve your dropped iPhone in water issue.
 If you also have a quick and easy fix to this problem, then feel free to share it with our readers as well in the comments.